WNBA players union ‘stands with’ Griner after guilty plea

 Griner’s agent Lindsay Kagawa Colas thanked the president in a tweet Thursday after her client entered the guilty plea.

-“Brittney Griner was a model of courage today,” Kagawa Colas tweeted.
-“She deserves our compassion, understanding, love, and support. … We are so grateful to @POTUS and @VP for the time they spent with Cherelle confirming their commitment to bring BG and all Americans home.”
+”Brittney Griner was a model of courage today,” Kagawa Colas tweeted. ”She deserves our compassion, understanding, love, and support. … We are so grateful to (at)POTUS and (at)VP for the time they spent with Cherelle confirming their commitment to bring BG and all Americans home.”

 Griner’s plea came hours before her team played the New York Liberty on Thursday night.
 The Mercury have struggled on and off the court with their friend and teammate stuck in a prison halfway around the world.